 The relationship between a father and his children is irreplaceable.
 Although in the past, Georgia courts gave mothers preference in child custody agreements.
-Today, the law allows both parents equal rights and responsibilities.
+Today, the law gives both parents equal rights and responsibilities.

 Even though the law may be equal, many fathers still fight an uphill battle in family law cases.
-A Forsyth County father’s rights lawyer can help you assert your rights as a parent.
-By working with a dedicated team of family lawyers, you can work towards an arrangement that would be best for you and your children.
+A Forsyth County fathers’ rights lawyer can help you assert your rights as a parent.
+By working with a dedicated team of family law attorneys, you can work toward an arrangement that is best for you and your children.

 A legitimation action usually follows or is part of a paternity case.
 Legitimation actions declare that a biological father is also the legal father, and thus has rights to child custody, visitation, and child support.
 Without legitimation, a father legally has no rights to custody over his children.
 The child’s mother will have all parental power, and the father may have no say.
 Legitimation protects the father’s rights and establishes his identity and relationship with the child.

-Once a father’s rights have been established, either through marriage or legitimation, a court can grant him a petition for child custody, visitation, or parenting.
-The parents of a child can then either negotiate a timesharing arrangement and child support plan themselves during mediation or can allow the judge to make these decisions for them.
+Once a father’s rights have been established, either through marriage or legitimation, a court can grant him a petition for child custody, visitation, or parenting time.
+The parents of a child can then either negotiate a timesharing arrangement and child support plan themselves during mediation or allow the judge to make these decisions for them.

 Judges in each case look at many factors that may indicate what is in the best interests of the children and make decisions on those grounds.
 For example, if a mother has spent more time with the children, a court may decide to make her the primary custodial parent or give the father less parenting time with his children.